 Jeff served as a law clerk for The Honorable Alvin W. Thompson of the United States District Court for the District of Connecticut.
 While attending Yale Law School, he worked as an intern at the United States Attorney's Office in New Haven.

-Served on trial team that obtained a jury verdict holding shareholder personally liable for a judgment against corporation exceeding $30 million and awarding punitive damages after a seven-week trial.
-The judgment was upheld by the Second Circuit and the defendant's petition for certiorari was denied by the Supreme Court
+Represented bank trustee in obtaining a jury verdict holding shareholder personally liable for a judgment against corporation exceeding $30 million and awarding punitive damages after a seven-week trial.
+Judgment was upheld by the Second Circuit and the defendant's petition for certiorari was denied by the Supreme Court

-Represented plaintiff in a bench trial that resulted in a ruling that the defendant corporation was liable under the continuity of enterprise theory of successor liability.
-The judgment was affirmed by the Second Circuit
+Represented telecommunications company in a trial that resulted in a ruling that the defendant corporation was liable under the continuity of enterprise theory of successor liability.
+Judgment was affirmed by the Second Circuit

-Represented a manufacturing company that obtained a judgment on all claims following a bench trial in a case involving the sale of goods under the Uniform Commercial Code (UCC); court also awarded attorney's fees to the company under the Connecticut Unfair Trade Practices Act (CUTPA) and as a sanction for discovery violations by the adversary.
-The judgment was affirmed by the Sixth Circuit
+Represented a manufacturing company that obtained a judgment on all claims following a trial in a case involving the sale of goods under the Uniform Commercial Code (UCC); court also awarded attorney's fees to the company under the Connecticut Unfair Trade Practices Act (CUTPA) and as a sanction for discovery violations by the adversary.
+Judgment was affirmed by the Sixth Circuit

-Served as lead counsel for Fortune 50 aerospace company in high-stakes international arbitration under the rules of the International Chamber of Commerce
+Represented aerospace company in international arbitration involving over $100 million in delay damages under the rules of the International Chamber of Commerce

-Served as lead counsel in obtaining the dismissal of breach of contract, unfair trade practices and defamation claims by former sales representative seeking more than $45 million in damages from aircraft manufacturer
+Represented aircraft manufacturer in obtaining the dismissal of breach of contract, unfair trade practices and defamation claims by former sales representative seeking more than $45 million in damages

-Served on team that obtained dismissal of putative securities class action filed by investors alleging that sports entertainment company had made false and misleading misrepresentations concerning television deals
+Represented sports entertainment company in obtaining dismissal of putative securities class action filed by investors alleging that the company had made false and misleading misrepresentations concerning television deals

-Served as lead counsel in the successful defense of health care consulting company against tortious interference and unfair trade practices claims brought by a competitor seeking over $2 million in damages
+Represented health care consulting company in successful defense of tortious interference and unfair trade practices claims brought by a competitor seeking over $2 million in damages

-Served on team that obtained a $34 million settlement for developer of mixed-use project in vexatious litigation, abuse of process and unfair trade practices action against shopping center owner
+Represented developer of mixed-use project that obtained a $34 million settlement in vexatious litigation, abuse of process and unfair trade practices action against shopping center owner

 Selected as an Empire State Counsel Honoree for Pro Bono Service by the New York State Bar, 2013